-The Shareholders of the Company approved the Company's Amended and Restated Deferred Share Unit Plan (the "DSU Plan") at the Company's annual and special meeting of Shareholders held on May 24, 2017.
+The Shareholders of the Company last approved the Company's DSU Plan at the Company's annual and special meeting of Shareholders held on July 7, 2020.
+The DSU Plan was further amended by the Board on December 7, 2021 in respect of certain administrative amendments to facilitate participation by eligible U.S. participants and purchases of Common Shares on the NYSE (in addition to the TSX) in connection with the Company's dual-listing of Common Shares on the NYSE in October 2021.
+The amendments did not require Shareholder approval as they concerned the administration of the plan.
 Under the DSU Plan, the Governance Committee, as designated by the Board, may grant awards in the form of DSUs (each, a "DSU Award") to eligible participants as it, in its sole discretion, determines.
 Eligible participants under the DSU Plan include all of the Company's Directors, officers and employees and any service providers of the Company as determined by the Governance Committee from time to time.
 In administering the DSU Plan, the Governance Committee may determine participants to whom DSUs are granted, when DSUs are granted, the number of DSUs subject to each award and the date on which each DSU vests (the "Vesting Date").

-In respect of each DSU Award grant, the eligible participant is credited with that number of DSUs equal to the quotient obtained by dividing the value of such participant's award by the closing price of the Common Shares on the Toronto Stock Exchange (the "TSX") on the last trading day on which Common Shares traded prior to the grant date.
-A "DSU Account" is maintained by the Company for each participant showing the DSUs credited to such participant from time to time.
+In respect of each DSU Award grant, the eligible participant is credited with that number of DSUs equal to the quotient obtained by dividing the value of such participant's award by the closing price of the Common Shares on the TSX or NYSE, as applicable depending on the date of grant and participant's residency, on the last trading day on which Common Shares traded prior to the grant date, such that the grant date value is not less than the market price of the Common Shares.
+An account (a "DSU Account") is maintained by the Company for each participant showing the DSUs credited to such participant from time to time.

 DSU Plan participants are notionally entitled to receive distributions per DSU equal to the amount of dividends paid per Common Share.
 Such distributions are credited to the participant's DSU Account in the form of additional DSUs.
-The number of DSUs credited for each dividend is equal to the aggregate amount of such dividend divided by the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to the dividend payment date.
+The number of DSUs credited for each dividend is equal to the aggregate amount of such dividend divided by the closing price of the Common Shares on the TSX, or NYSE, as applicable, on the last trading day on which Common Shares traded prior to the dividend payment date.
 All DSUs so credited have the same Vesting Date as those DSUs for which the applicable dividends were notionally declared.

 Following their Vesting Date, vested DSUs are redeemable for Common Shares, issued by the Company from treasury, on a one-for-one basis, or, at the participant's option and subject to the approval of the Governance Committee, for cash.
-Cash payments are calculated by multiplying the number of DSUs to be redeemed for cash by the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to the redeemption date.
+Cash payments are calculated by multiplying the number of DSUs to be redeemed for cash by the closing price of the Common Shares on the TSX, or NYSE, as applicable, on the last trading day on which Common Shares traded prior to the redemption date.
 Vested DSUs held by participants who are U.S. taxpayers will be redeemed no later than 10 business days following the applicable vesting date.
 Vested DSUs held by participants who are Canadian residents and who are not U.S. taxpayers may be redeemed at any time following the applicable vesting date, provided that if DSUs held by participants who are not independent Directors are not redeemed prior to the seventh anniversary of the date such DSUs were granted they will be automatically redeemed on such seventh anniversary.